A short answer up front

 ├── wrapped_vault_key_password (vault_key sealed by password-derived key)

-The dual-unlock chain: two paths to the same vault key
+Two paths to the same vault key

 master password ─[ Argon2id ]─► password_key ─┐